dorisjenny27/alx-higher_level_programming/0x05-python-exceptions/README.md

 **What i learnt:**

 - The difference between errors and exceptions in python
-- WHat exceptions are and how to use them
+- What exceptions are and how to use them
 - The need to use exceptions
 - How to correctly handle an exception
 - The purpose of catching exceptions